amrhalawanii/Cortal/README.md

+You can find the code in the Master branch :D

 **Cortal- Complaint Management Portal**
 Cortal is a web app that helps you manage customer complaints.
 With the ability to set up detailed workflows, Cortal gives you the control to manage your customer's experience.